Delivering our mission of improving health worldwide in a sustainable way

 Energy and Carbon Management Plan

-In response to the UK Parliament declaring a climate change emergency in May 2019, we began developing a new energy and carbon management plan.
-Comprehensive actions to reduce emissions are being taken forward by our staff community with the aim of achieving carbon neutrality by 2030.
+In response to the UK Parliament declaring a climate change emergency in May 2019, we developed a comprehensive energy and carbon management plan with a commitment to achieve net-zero emissions by 2030.
+Find out more about the plan and work being taken forward by our staff community to deliver it.

 - Energy and Carbon Management Plan (summary) (pdf)